By Request: To Sabbath or not to Sabbath? Pt. 2

 THEN after all this he says, THEREFORE

-SO the “therefore” is about justification by Old Covenant means of righteousness by works.
+So the “therefore” is about justification by Old Covenant means of righteousness by works.

 The examples he provided were dietary and Israelite feasts or new moons.